We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Royal Caribbean Cruises share price volatility

-Over the last 12 months, Royal Caribbean Cruises's shares have ranged in value from as little as US$19.25 up to US$135.315.
+Over the last 12 months, Royal Caribbean Cruises's shares have ranged in value from as little as US$19.25 up to US$133.985.
 A popular way to gauge a stock's volatility is its "beta".

 Royal Caribbean Cruises overview

-Royal Caribbean Cruises Ltd. operates as a cruise company.
+Royal Caribbean Group operates as a cruise company.
 The company operates cruises under the Royal Caribbean International, Celebrity Cruises, Azamara Club Cruises, and Silversea Cruises brands.
 The Royal Caribbean International brand provides itineraries to destinations worldwide, including Alaska, Asia, Australia, Bahamas, Bermuda, Canada, the Caribbean, Europe, the Panama Canal, and New Zealand with cruise lengths that range from 2 to 19 nights.
 The Celebrity Cruises brand offers itineraries to destinations, such as Alaska, Asia, Australia, Bermuda, Canada, the Caribbean, Europe, the Galapagos Islands, Hawaii, India, New Zealand, the Panama Canal, and South America with cruise lengths ranging from 2 to 19 nights.
 The Azamara Club Cruises brand offers cruise itineraries to destinations, including Asia, Australia/New Zealand, Northern and Western Europe, the Mediterranean, Cuba, and South America with cruise lengths ranging from 3 to 26 nights.
 The Silversea Cruises brand provides itineraries to destinations, including the Galapagos Islands, Antarctica, and the Arctic with cruise lengths ranging from 6 to 25 nights.
 As of December 31, 2019, the company operated 61 ships and had 17 ships on order.
-Royal Caribbean Cruises Ltd. was founded in 1968 and is headquartered in Miami, Florida.
+The company was formerly known as Royal Caribbean Cruises Ltd. Royal Caribbean Group was founded in 1968 and is headquartered in Miami, Florida.

 Frequently asked questions